ctron/csaf-walker/csaf/csaf-cli/README.md

 Discover, download, and validate CSAF documents.

 This works similar to the `download` command, but will also perform some integrity validation (like digest, signatures).
-It will however not verify the content of documents.
+It will, however, not verify the content of documents.

 ### Report